syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeView/Multiple-Selection.md

 To get the selected Nodes of TreeView, you can use [getSelectedNodes](http://help.syncfusion.com/js/api/ejtreeview#methods:getselectednodes) method.
 It returns the collections of TreeView selected nodes.

+You can use [getSelectedNodesIndex](https://help.syncfusion.com/api/js/ejtreeview#methods:getselectednodesindex) method to get the index positions of currently selected nodes.

 In the view page, add TreeView helper and map the properties defined in to the corresponding fields in data source and we you can get selected nodes from TreeView by using **getSelectedNodes** method.

 {% highlight razor %}